rage/programming-24/data/part-8/5-more-examples-of-classes.md

 The methods `area` and `perimeter` calculate the area and perimeter of the rectangle based on the height and width.
 The method `move` moves the rectangle by the x and y values given as arguments.

-The rectanlge is represented in a coordinate system where the x coordinates increase from left to right, and the y coordinates increase from top to bottom.
+The rectangle is represented in a coordinate system where the x coordinates increase from left to right, and the y coordinates increase from top to bottom.
 This is a common way of handling coordinates in programming because it is often easier and more natural to consider the top left corner of the computer screen as the point where x and y equal zero.

 The following program tests the `Rectangle` class: